 You can buy Liar From Vermont from Bartleby's Books, which is located just down the road from where Laura lives in the town where many of the stories are set.
 Bartleby's takes orders online.
-Liar is also available at your favorite local and online bookshops, directly from the publisher, online at Brigantine Media,
+Liar is also available at your favorite local and online bookshops, as well as from Amazon.

 Laura Stevenson’s Liar from Vermont is the elegantly written, ruthlessly honest, very funny, and astonishingly insightful story of a bright young girl’s coming of age during her summers in mid-twentieth century Vermont.
 It’s a story about family, friendship, class, and, most of all, love.
 I, for one, fell in love with Peggy Hamilton, the liar from Vermont, on the first page.
 Ms. Stevenson writes like an American Jane Austen, though her vision reminds me more of Hemingway’s and Edith Wharton’s.
 Liar from Vermont is a superb work of fiction.

 -- Howard Frank Mosher, author of A Stranger in the Kingdom and Northern Borders